iquasere/reCOGnizer/README.md

   --evalue EVALUE       Maximum e-value to report annotations for [1e-3] -o OUTPUT, --output OUTPUT
                         Output directory [reCOGnizer_results]
-  -dr, --download-resources
+  -dr DOWNLOAD_RESOURCES, --download-resources DOWNLOAD_RESOURCES
-                        If resources for reCOGnizer are not available at "resources_directory" [false] -rd RESOURCES_DIRECTORY, --resources-directory RESOURCES_DIRECTORY
+                        This parameter is deprecated.
+Please do not use it [None] -rd RESOURCES_DIRECTORY, --resources-directory RESOURCES_DIRECTORY
                         Output directory for storing databases and other resources [~/recognizer_resources] -dbs DATABASES, --databases DATABASES
-                        Databases to include in functional annotation (comma-separated) [all available] --custom-databases    If databases inputted were NOT produced by reCOGnizer.
+                        Databases to include in functional annotation (comma-separated) [all available] --custom-databases    If databases inputted were NOT produced by reCOGnizer [False].
 Default databases of reCOGnizer (e.g., COG, TIGRFAM, ...) can't be used simultaneously with custom databases.
+Use together with the '--databases' parameter.
   -mts MAX_TARGET_SEQS, --max-target-seqs MAX_TARGET_SEQS
                         Number of maximum identifications for each protein [1] --keep-spaces         BLAST ignores sequences IDs after the first space.
 This option changes all spaces to underscores to keep the full IDs.
   --no-output-sequences
                         Protein sequences from the FASTA input will be stored in their own column.
   --no-blast-info       Information from the alignment will be stored in their own columns.
+  --output-rpsbproc-cols
+                        Output columns obtained with RPSBPROC - 'Superfamilies', 'Sites' and 'Motifs'.
+  -sd SKIP_DOWNLOADED, --skip-downloaded SKIP_DOWNLOADED
+                        This parameter is deprecated.
+Please do not use it [None] --keep-intermediates  Keep intermediate annotation files generated in reCOGnizer's workflow, i.e., ASN, RPSBPROC and BLAST reports and split FASTA inputs.
   --quiet               Don't output download information, used mainly for CI.
-  -sd, --skip-downloaded
-                        Skip download of resources detected as already downloaded.
-  --keep-intermediates  Keep intermediate annotation files generated in reCOGnizer's workflow, i.e., ASN, RPSBPROC and BLAST reports and split FASTA inputs.
+  --debug               Print all commands running in the background, including those of rpsblast and rpsbproc.
+  --test-run            This parameter is only appropriate for reCOGnizer's tests on GitHub.
+Should not be used.
   -v, --version         show program's version number and exit

 Taxonomy Arguments: